AlexPraporgescu/Power-BI-Projects/README.md

 4. Key Findings

 Some of the most important insights are:
- - The app category with the best average rating is the personalization category having an average rating of 4.34.
+ - The app category with the best average rating is the events category having an average rating of 4.44.
- - The apps categories with the highest number of installs are game followed by communication and productivity.
+ - The app with the highest number of reviews is Facebook followed by WhatsApp and Instagram.
  - The category that contains the most apps is family.
- - The category with the most positive sentiments is personalization.
+ - The best gaming app from the point of view of reviews is Clash of Clans.

 5. References
 1. [Youtube](https://www.youtube.com/)